AnXPyDev/minty/README.md

+#MAKEBA-electron

-This is a rewrite of the AnCore game engine under the name MAKEBA
+This is a TypeScript rewrite of the AnCore game engine under the name MAKEBA using Electron